 This recipe is more of a topping than a full-blown dish, and it will make your life a lot easier (at least when it comes to the kitchen).
 So, keeping things easy in terms of reading, too, let’s jump right into the nitty-gritty of the recipe.

-- You can finally use up the stale bread that has been menacingly staring back at you every day in your kitchen.
+- I can finally use up the stale bread that has been menacingly staring back at you every day in my kitchen.

-- Owing to the long shelf life, you can prepare a whole batch and keep it ready to go for one of those surprise visits or last-minute meals.
+- Owing to the long shelf life, I prepare a whole batch and keep it ready to go for one of those surprise visits or last-minute meals.

 - The topping is versatile in the sense that it goes well with a lot of recipes with widely varying flavour profiles.